Long Item Storage: Comparing Traditional and Crank-Out Cantilever Racks

 Crank-out racks are ideal for safer, more ergonomic access

 Most lighter duty cantilever is stationary rack without any moving parts, which is fine and good as long as you’re loading or unloading the rack in single pieces.
 Reaching up and in won’t cause much harm to the back and spine, nor much chance of serious injury from dropping the stock and breaking a foot or crushing a hand or arm.

 When you get into full bundle handling, you’re working with a different animal entirely, and it’s best to use rack with movable shelves.
-Being able to manually or power crank out the shelves to full extension makes everything easier from loading to unloading.
+Being able to crank out the shelves to full extension makes everything easier from loading to unloading.
 You can now use manipulators and hoists to aid you and to keep the handling of loads more ergonomic and less physically taxing.
 The shelf gears are built to ratios that require minimal strength to get them going – so even the little petite thing down the aisle won’t break a fingernail when she has to crank out a shelf to get some long stock.

 It takes a safety first mind set